xbeatzsec/RevGen/README.md

+<h1 align="center"> RevGen</h1>

-# RevGen
+# Description

-Python script that allows you too generate the various reverse shells commands.
+Python script that generate the most common commands / code to spawn a shell.